scolomar/dca/7-Best_practices/1-High_Availability.md

 Nevertheless take into account that a big number of instances in a database cluster will exponentially increase the delays since any change in any of the members needs to be immediately propagated to the rest of the cluster.
 This way a number greater than 7 will make the cluster unusable.

-The recommended value will depend on the usecase but definitely needs to be 3 or 5.
+The recommended value will depend on the use case but definitely needs to be 3 or 5.

 Now that we know that we need a minimum of 3 machines comes the question of where to locate them.
 If we place the 3 machines in the same network or data center and there is a general failure then we will have the same problem of lack of availability.
 So that it is recommended that the 3 instances are located in different networks and possibly different data centers to ensure the fault tolerance of the setup.